Sombrawow/Server-Security-Audit/findings/INC-2026-001_recon_scan_wg0.md

 * All connection attempts were blocked by the UFW default-deny policy before reaching the application layer
 * Apache access logs were reviewed and showed no requests originating from 51.159.125.200, confirming effective firewall enforcement
 * No authentication attempts, exploitation activity, or lateral movement were observed
+* TCP WINDOW=1025 observed in all blocked packets, characteristic of masscan or similar high-speed scanning tools

 ---